openmost/ChatGPT/docs/index.md

 ## Documentation

 ### Get your API Key from OpenAI
-get your API jey and past it in your User Settings panel under ChatGPT API Key section.
+get your API key and paste it in your User Settings panel under ChatGPT API Key section.

 ### API Endpoint